Identifying a Possible Gas Leak

 If You Suspect a Natural Gas Leak

-- Exit the area immediately and leave doors or windows open.
+- Exit the area immediately.

 - After leaving the area, call 911 and then call us at 800.660.8683 (any time day or night).
 A Southeast Gas representative will respond as soon as possible.